About Andros island

 - It has amazing, natural beaches

-- It manages to remain unspoiled from vast tourism and yet offers a variety of activities for all tastes
+- It manages to remain unspoiled from vast tourism and yet offers a variety of things to do in Andros

 - It has kept its unique culture and tradition